English as a Second Language

 There are two situations under which you may apply to be an F-1 international student:

-- If you wish to apply at US Consulate in your country and enter the United States with an F-1 student visa., download the ESL I-20 application packet.
+- If you wish to apply at US Consulate in your country and enter the United States with an F-1 student visa., download the ESL 1-20 application packet in PDF format

 - If you are already in the United States and would like to change your immigration status to F-1 without returning to your home country, please call us at (914)606-6656 to discuss your situation before completing this application.
 (Note: Not all students are eligible to change their status).